wfjm/w11/doc/README_buildsystem_Vivado.txt

   and generate the needed ghdl commands.

   In some cases the test benches can also be compiled against the gate level models derived after the synthesis or optimize step.
+  Vivado only generated functional (UNISIM based) models in vhdl.
+Timing (SIMPRIM based) models are only available on verilog.
+The combination vivado + ghdl is therefore limited to functional model simulation.

   To compile them

     make ghdl_tmp_clean
-    make <tbench>_ssim                  # for post synthesis {see Notes}
+    make <tbench>_ssim                  # for post synthesis functional make <tbench>_osim                  # for post optimize  functional make <tbench>_rsim                  # for post routing   functional

+  Individual working directories are used for the different models
+    ghdl.bsim        for bahavioral model
+    ghdl.ssim        for post synthesis
-    make <tbench>_osim                  # for post optimize  {see Notes}
+    ghdl.osim        for post optimize

-  The 'make ghdl_tmp_clean' is needed to flush the ghdl work area from the compilation remains of earlier functional model compiles.
+    ghdl.rsim        for post routing and can co-exist.
+The 'make ghdl_tmp_clean' can be used to flush the ghdl work areas, but in general this is not needed (since V0.73).

   Notes:
-  - post synthesis or optimize models currently very often fail to compile in ghdl due to a bug in the ghdl code generator.
+  - Many post-synthesis functional currently fail due to startup and initialization problems (see issue V0.73-2).

 3b.
 With Vivado xsim -------------------------------------------------